adelagon/bring-your-own-data-labs/labs/03_interactive_sql_queries/README.md

 After initial setup you can start exploring your data with Athena.
-You can run normal SQL queries using the **Query Editor** in Athena console.
+You can run ANSI SQL queries using the **Query Editor** in Athena console.
 To run your first query, follow the below: